vistadataproject/vistadataproject.github.io/demo2/index.md

 title: Workload "DSS" Demo
 ---

-Separate the Non Clinical: show in a "DSS Service".
+Separate the Non Clinical: show in a "Workload (DSS) Browser" uses a "VISTA DSS Service" which is sliced out of VISTA.
+Shows that non clinical aspects of VISTA can be cleanly separated and centralized.

 ```text
 Message: beyond clinical -- VISTA and Workload